SXU's Catholic and Mercy Identity

 Sisters of Mercy

 When the Sisters of Mercy came to Chicago in 1846, they came as educators with an established reputation for quality.
-Their initial endeavor in the city was Saint Francis Xavier Academy for Females, the forerunner of Saint Xavier University.
+Their initial endeavor in the city was Saint Francis Xavier Female Academy of Chicago, Illinois, the forerunner of Saint Xavier University.
 The faith-inspired compassionate service and educational practice derived from their Irish beginnings blossomed into works of mercy throughout the Midwest, while the work of other Sisters of Mercy carried the community's mission of compassion and service around the world.
 Catherine McAuley, Francis Xavier Warde and Agatha O'Brien paved the way for the Sisters of Mercy and made them what they are today.

 The leadership and vision of Mother Mary Catherine McAuley, founder of the Sisters of Mercy, who began educating girls and young women in Dublin, Ireland in the 1820s, paved the way for succeeding generations of Mercys to establish highly recognized institutions of learning throughout the English-speaking world.
 Catherine McAuley raised the status of women through education and training, giving them the necessary skills to earn a living and to provide for themselves.
 Saint Xavier University is a living testament to Catherine's vision, practical wisdom and commitment to excellence.